nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes the command `find bay ...` to find contacts with properties that contain the keywords *bay*, ...
 The `find` command calls `FindCommandParser#parse()`.

 Step 3.
-If user command is in the correct format, a `FindCommand` is created with the list of keywords attached to a `FindableContainsKeywordPredicate`.
+If user command is in the correct format, a `FindCommand` is created with the list of keywords attached to a `isFindableContainsKeywordPredicate`.
 The `FindCommand` will then be executed.
 Otherwise, no command is executed and a `ParseException` is thrown.

 The following sequence diagram shows how the Find operation works to show the relevant contacts: